olincollege/spotify-hitsongs/README.md

 We used the module `spotifydata.py` to extract data from Spotify's web API.
 Please refer to this module for detailed instructions to extract and process spotify API data.

-We first set up the SPotiPy client using our Spotify API access credentials:
+We first set up the SpotiPy client using our Spotify API access credentials in the python module:
 ```
 client_credentials_manager = SpotifyClientCredentials(client_id=CLIENT_ID, client_secret=CLIENT_SECRET)
 sp = spotipy.Spotify(client_credentials_manager=client_credentials_manager)